KTH-RPL-Planiacs/human-advisers/README_BRIDGE.md

 ### Extending the Class Path
 While I recommend using ```javac -cp...``` to link necessary .class and .jar files, you can of course also extend the class path permanently.
 You will find the PRISM files in your PRISM directory.
-The Py4J jar might be in different places, but it usually should be in ```/usr/local/share/``` after installation.
+The Py4J jar might be in different places, but it usually should be in ```/usr/local/share/``` or in your virtual environment folder after installation.
 Make sure the version number is correct.
 ```
 export PRISM_HOME="/your/path/to/prism/prism"
 export CLASSPATH="${CLASSPATH}:${PRISM_HOME}/classes"